Frequently Asked Questions

 - Will standardized tests be part of the curriculum?
 TASA believes that standardized tests are important, but what is more important is what is done with the results.
 TASA conducts appropriate assessments to help guide the teaching staff to determine the best ways to help and teach each individual student.

 - Are girls allowed to participate as much as the boys are?
 Yes.
 Our girls participate equally with our boys in all aspects of academics and extracurricular activities.
-In fact, our STEM teacher, Mrs. Melvin has a focused passion for engaging our girls in Science, Technology, Engineering, and Math.
 Each student at TASA is educated in the manner most befitting their abilities, regardless of gender.

 - We don’t practice orthodoxy at home, will my child fit in?
 Many of our families do not consider themselves “Orthodox”, “religious”, “observant”, or any similar label.
 However, all our families feel respected about their personal religious practice.
 Our teachers and administrators are sensitive to and respectful of the wide range of observance among our families – it is actually that diversity that makes us such a tight family.